 Finally, the social determinants of health, or the conditions in which individuals live, work and play, are relevant factors healthcare organizations must consider when designing population health outreach.

-For effective population health outreach, healthcare organizations must take into considerations the socioeconomic issues impacting their patient’s ability to make healthy choices.
-Partnering with community organizations is one way providers and payers can work towards addressing some of the social barriers patients may experience, including food and housing, education, and employment.
+For effective population health outreach, healthcare organizations must take into consideration the socio-economic issues impacting their patient’s ability to make healthy choices.
+Partnering with community organizations is one-way providers and payers can work towards addressing some of the social barriers patients may experience, including food and housing, education, and employment.

 For example, does their geographic location or socioeconomic status impact their ability to keep appointments?
 Or are transportation challenges preventing them from accessing the care they need?

 For those impacted by transportation, many health systems are establishing relationships with popular rideshare transportation services such as Uber and Lyft.
 These community partnerships are helping healthcare providers and organizations establish access to care for their patients, resulting in: